Thermodynamic curvature in phase transitions for Hayward AdS black hole: Introduction

 This paper focuses on the Hayward-AdS black hole, investigating its microstructure through a $P$-$V$ criticality analysis.
 A well-recognized limitation of classical gravity theories is the existence of spacetime singularities; quantum effects are widely believed to remedy this defect, highlighting the necessity of developing a quantum theory of gravity.
 However, no mature quantum gravity theory currently exists, making regular black hole models within a semiclassical framework an important avenue for studying singularity correction.
-Bardeen was the first to propose a singularity-free regular black hole model \citep{bardeen1968non}, which replaces the singularity of traditional black holes with a de Sitter core.
-Subsequent studies further demonstrated that the charged version of the Bardeen regular black hole can be derived from Einstein gravity coupled to a nonlinear electrodynamic source \citep{AyonBeato:1998ub, AyonBeato:2000zs}, and can even be interpreted as the gravitational field generated by a nonlinear magnetic monopole.
+Bardeen was the first to propose a singularity free regular black hole model \citep{bardeen1968non}, which replaces the singularity of traditional black holes with a de Sitter core.
+Subsequent studies further demonstrated that the charged version of the Bardeen regular black hole can be derived from Einstein gravity coupled to a nonlinear electrodynamic source \citep{AyonBeato:1998ub,AyonBeato:2000zs}, and can even be interpreted as the gravitational field generated by a nonlinear magnetic monopole.
 Hayward proposed another representative class of regular black hole solutions \citep{Hayward:2005gi}: similar to the Bardeen solution, it is a degenerate configuration of the gravitational field of a nonlinear source, carrying a magnetic charge and a free integration constant.
-In theories with infinite towers of higher-order curvature corrections in dimensions \( D \geq 5 \), regular black holes with anti-de Sitter asymptotics are constructed \cite{Bueno:2024eig,Bueno:2024zsx,Hennigar:2025ftm}; these black holes, along with related branes and solutions coupled to various electrodynamics, are analyzed regarding regularity, core properties, and thermodynamics, where thermodynamic features linked to regularization parameters are also revealed.
-Motivated by this work, this paper focuses on analyzing the phase structure of the Hayward-AdS black hole and exploring the repulsive interactions among its microscopic components.
+In theories with infinite towers of higher-order curvature corrections in dimensions $D \geq 5 $, regular black holes with anti-de Sitter asymptotics are constructed \cite{Bueno:2024eig,Bueno:2024zsx,Hennigar:2025yqm}; the regularity of these black holes, along with related branes and solutions coupled to various electrodynamics, has been analyzed.
+Ref. \cite{Hennigar:2025yqm} also investigates the thermodynamics of such AdS black holes, revealing thermodynamic features associated with regularization parameters.
+Motivated by these works, this paper focuses on analyzing the phase structure of the Hayward-AdS black hole and exploring the repulsive interactions among its microscopic components.

 The structure of this paper is organized as follows: Section \ref{sec2} provides a brief review of the thermodynamics of static, spherically symmetric Hayward-AdS black holes in an extended phase space.
 In section \ref{sec3}, we will study the critical behavior of the Hayward-AdS black hole, and further discusses the critical exponents associated with $P$-$V$ criticality.
 Section \ref{sec4} focuses on the thermodynamic curvature scalar of the Hayward-AdS black hole near the critical point, analyzing its divergence behavior.
 Finally, Section \ref{conclusion} presents the conclusions and prospects of this study.
 Throughout the paper, natural units are adopted, with $c=\hbar=k_{B}=1$.